Long lever fine adjustment located on the back of the limb, c. 1872

 The accessories consist of three objectives, (1/5 and 1/2 marked Special and a 2/3 B&L) , two

 oculars with dust caps, and a brass and glass slide carrier.
-Below the stage is
+The stage has

 a built-in aperture wheel.
 The mirror is single sided with a concave glass.